meganz/MEGAcmd/UserGuide.md

  -f     Force (no asking)
  --all  Delete versions of all nodes.
 This will delete the version histories of all files (not current files).

-To see versions of a file use "ls --versions".
+To see versions of a file use `ls --versions`.
-To see space occupied by file versions use "du" with "--versions".
+To see space occupied by file versions use `du --versions`.
 </pre>

 ### du
 Prints size used by files/folders

 Usage: `du [-h] [--versions] [remotepath remotepath2 remotepath3 ... ]`
 <pre>
 remotepath can be a pattern (it accepts wildcards: ? and *. e.g.: f*00?.txt)

 Options:
  -h             Human readable
  --versions     Calculate size including all versions.

-        You can remove all versions with "deleteversions" and list them with "ls --versions"
+You can remove all versions with `deleteversions` and list them with `ls --versions <remotepath>`
 </pre>

 ### exclude
 Manages exclusions in syncs.

 Usage: `exclude [(-a|-d) pattern1 pattern2 pattern3 [--restart-syncs]]`
 <pre>
 Options: